Hi, I’m Allison!

 I used that time living in Prague as a jumping off point to explore other European cities I had only dreamed of: Vienna, Amsterdam, Paris, Berlin, Dublin, Budapest.
 And I quickly fell in love with the idea of prioritizing travel as part of my life.

-At 21, I received my Bachelors of Arts in English Literature with a specialization in Creative Writing and Gender Studies…. and had no idea what to do with myself, so I began teaching at a New York City public school while going to school part-time, eventually receiving my Masters of Science in Teaching.
+At 21, I received my Bachelors of Arts in English Literature with a double minor in Creative Writing and Gender Studies…. and had no idea what to do with myself, so I began teaching at a New York City public school while going to school part-time, eventually receiving my Masters of Science in Teaching.

 While teaching, I fell in love with travel, finally having the opportunity to with my ample vacation time (even without an ample budget to match).